-The roofs of the buildings in Da Zhao Temple are staggered in height, with yellow and gray colors complementing each other.
-This creates a clear hierarchy and a strictly ordered color sequence, thereby influencing and enriching the overall image of Da Zhao Temple's architecture.
+The roofs of the buildings in Da Zhao Temple are staggered in height, with yellow and gray colors on the roofs complementing each other, forming a clear hierarchy and strictly ordered color sequence, thereby influencing and enriching the overall image of the architecture of Da Zhao Temple.

 4.2 Wall Color

 Wall color accounts for a large proportion of the overall architectural image and plays an important role in creating atmosphere.
-Wall color is not influenced by wall formality; rather, the material of the wall is an important factor affecting its color.
-Da Zhao Temple uses different forms and materials for the outer walls of the buildings and individual structures, thus creating various artistic effects.
-The architectural form of the outer walls of Da Zhao Temple adopts the most common wall construction method, resulting in walls that are uniform, smooth, and easy to paint.
-The walls are mostly red, with the roof sections and parapets in gray, presenting a gray-red-gray color scheme from top to bottom.
+Wall color is not influenced by wall formality, but the material of the wall is an important factor affecting the wall color.
+Da Zhao Temple uses different forms and materials for the outer walls of the buildings and individual buildings, thus creating different artistic effects.

+The architectural form of the outer walls of Da Zhao Temple adopts the most common wall construction method, so the walls are uniform, smooth, and easy to paint.
+The walls are mostly red, with the roof parts and parapets in gray, presenting a gray-red-gray color form from top to bottom.